SimLi1333/vidra/docs/docs/guides/advanced-usage.md

 </Admonition>

 # Advanced Usage of Vidra Operator

 This guide covers advanced usage scenarios for the Vidra Operator, including multi-cluster synchronization and `VidraResource` management.

 If you want to synchronize resources to a different Kubernetes cluster, you can specify the `server` field in the `destination` section of the `InfrahubSync` resource.
 This allows Vidra to connect to the specified cluster and apply the resources there.

-For this to work, you need to create a Kubernetes Secret containing the kubeconfig for the target cluster.
+To enable this, you need to create a Kubernetes Secret containing the kubeconfig for the target cluster.
 The Secret should have the label `cluster-kubeconfig` with the URL of the target cluster.
 Below is an example of how to create this Secret:

 ```yaml
 apiVersion: v1